livepeer/docs/docs/developers/how-to-guides/index.md

 ### [Enable verification (experimental)](/developers/how-to-guides/managing-broadcasters/verification)

 Automatically verify the correctness of transcoded results received from orchestrators.

 ### [Troubleshooting](/developers/how-to-guides/managing-broadcasters/troubleshooting)

-Enable detailed logs, and troubleshoot errors you may encounter when managing DMSs.
+Enable detailed logs, and troubleshoot errors you may encounter when running Catalyst.